-He adds, “The user experience for websites of the future will become far more familiar and intuitive as the boundaries between the disciplines of Digital marketing begin to crumble and give way to a collaborative, unified process.”
+He adds, “The user experience for websites of the future will become far more familiar and intuitive as the boundaries between the disciplines of Internet marketing begin to crumble and give way to a collaborative, unified process.”

 If you caught our blog post this week, “4 Questions with Avinash Kaushik: Kick-Ass Web Analytics,” you were able to hear from Avinash on how key performance indicators should be viewed with regards to the success of a campaign.
 The takeaway?
 Focus on results not just activity.

 So how can SEO and analytics work hand-in-hand with a common goal to focus on results?
 Sean weighs in, saying,

 “Changes in the algorithm have given way to new criteria for measuring the KPIs of an SEO campaign.
 One thing that we have always preached as SEOs is to target that which is working and make improvements to what is already working first.”